browserengineering/book/book/animations.md

 the styles can change.

 Implement this CSS property.
-Start with a quick helper method that returns true if `transition` was set set for a particular property This requires parsing the comma-separated `transition` syntax.^[Unfortunately, setting up animations tends to have a lot of boilerplate code, so get ready for more code than usual.
+Start with a quick helper method that returns true if `transition` was set for a particular property This requires parsing the comma-separated `transition` syntax.^[Unfortunately, setting up animations tends to have a lot of boilerplate code, so get ready for more code than usual.
 The good news though is that it's all pretty simple to understand.]